 A guide for the education catering industry on navigating the new normal

-Every industry has been affected by COVID-19 in different ways, and the education catering sector is no exception.
-Despite these challenges, the past year has brought the industry together and seen professionals unite to respond with innovative and creative solutions to ensure that nutritious food was delivered to pupils.
+Every industry has been affected by COVID-19, and the education catering sector is no exception.
+Despite these challenges, the past year has brought the industry together and seen professionals unite to respond with innovative and creative solutions to deliver nutritious food to pupils.

 But with resources stretched, it’s vital to continue to share ways to provide nutritious food whilst finding efficiencies, managing costs and keeping sustainability at the heart of education catering.

-Therefore, Footprint Intelligence, in partnership with CRB Cunninghams, ASSIST FM, Brakes Scotland and Sodexo, has produced a highly actionable in-depth report, complete with research on caterers, suppliers, local authorities, NG0s, campaigners and other key players.
+In partnership with CRB Cunninghams, ASSIST FM, Brakes Scotland and Sodexo, Footprint Intelligence produced a highly actionable report, including research on caterers, suppliers, local authorities, NG0s, campaigners and other key players.

 The report highlights some of the industry’s most pressing challenges, highlighting potential solutions to navigating the new normal, based on recent research produced by the Footprint Intelligence team.